mezis/mezis.github.com/_drafts/remote.md

 couple of months in France, but only a few days in Poland or Bulgaria.

-The trick here is that you do _not_ want remote workers to be sort of second-class employees; their contract ahs to reflect that.
+The trick here is that you do _not_ want remote workers to be sort of second-class employees; their contract has to reflect that.
 We chose to tiptoe at the edges of employment law to make their contracts as close to employees as possible.

 In practice, this meant factoring sick days into their daily rate and making sure we'd pay their invoices at the very beginning of each month.
-It also meant the contracts were 3-months rolling (to mimic notice periods) and 2-week rolloing for the first quarter (to mimic the probation period).
+It also meant the contracts were 3-months rolling (to mimic notice periods) and 2-week rolling for the first quarter (to mimic the probation period).

 Unfortunately, it wasn't possible to pay them a fixed amount per month, only days actually worked; otherwise the contract would be too problematic legally.